 These digital attacks are very common and prevalent across a wide range of industries and online domains.
 Sometimes they are even carried out by automated bots instead of human individuals.
 Highly advanced bots with artificial intelligence capabilities are easily and readily available to attackers, who can even access support services to assist them in their attacks.
 This technology makes it simple for attackers to execute large-scale attacks using bots at minimal cost to themselves.

-Many attackers also know about basic fraud defense techniques, and can use this knowledge to circumnavigate and exploit technological systems to their benefit.
+Many attackers also know about basic fraud defense techniques and can use this knowledge to circumnavigate and exploit technological systems to their benefit.
 Once they have breached a network, they can use bots to explore internally, stealing private data and disrupting businesses’ operations and security systems.
 This is one of the main reasons to perform security testing.
 It’s not a case of if you will be targeted by this type of attack, but when, so vigilance and preparation are essential.

 Understanding the Statistics